-Indian Voices is a community service that publishes monthly in San Diego with thousands of hard copies going out to various sites including many of the Native American Indian Reservations in San Diego County.
+Indian Voices is a community service that publishes monthly in San Diego, California with thousands of hard copies going out to various sites including many of the Native American Indian Reservations in San Diego County.

 The mission of Native American Newspaper Indian Voices is to advance and promote a supportive system of information sharing grounded in Native Indigenous values and traditions while developing pioneering efforts to build bridges with emerging grassroots coalitions of labor and community groups in order to create a sustainable economic environment.

 The Native American Newspaper’s ongoing project has been under the guidance and supervision of Publisher/editor Rose Davis, a long-time advocate of a sustainable and healthy, balanced living environment and whose work toward this end is her raison d’etre.